What You Need to Know Before Buying Bargain Rubies

 Jerry Hughes, Delta One Lapidary

-Get An Independent Appraisal Of Your Bargain Rubies
+Get an Independent Appraisal

 Regarding the purchase of bargain rubies, ask yourself: if the stones are such an excellent investment, then why is the dealer trying to unload them on you?
 I’ve heard the term “investment” used so many times to describe stocks, gems, real estate, etc. It gives me the willies.
 It amazes me that this technique still works.
 And that’s the problem.
 It does work, even if you’re on your toes.
 The folks who are doing these investment scams are true masters of their trade.